ggerganov/llama.cpp/docs/debugging-tests.md

 ...
 ```

+#### Step 4: Identify Test Command for Debugging

-So for test #1 we can tell these two pieces of relevant information:
+So for test #1 above we can tell these two pieces of relevant information:
 * Test Binary: `~/llama.cpp/build-ci-debug/bin/test-tokenizer-0`
 * Test GGUF Model: `~/llama.cpp/tests/../models/ggml-vocab-llama-spm.gguf`

-#### Step 3.2: Run GDB on test command
+#### Step 5: Run GDB on test command

 Based on the ctest 'test command' report above we can then run a gdb session via this command below: